 You can use many types of fish for ceviche and the below options all work well.

-So once you have your fish, it’s time to make your ceviche!
-Ceviche is easy to make and healthy, so please try it.
+Once you have your fish, it’s time to make ceviche!
+Ceviche is easy to make and healthy, so let’s start.

 My Costa Rica Ceviche Recipe